cmaga/plit2.1/README.md

 # PLIT 2.0 manual

+## Starting Up the Project

+When in a developent environemtn such as a local computer use the command `npm run nodemon` which will call nodemon to automatically run the frontend and backend concurrently.
+To run the two manually open two terminal windows and from the outermost view of the project type `npm start` and then in the second window type the same command but from the src directory.

 ## Purpose

 Plit is a project that contains several tools for the procurement and logistics department at the MBTA.
 The original PLIT was written in angular and used a MEAN stack.
 Plit 2.0 is the transition from angular to react.